Like anything in the world, clarinets come in many price ranges. If you’re considering purchasing a clarinet, you may be wondering how much they cost.

-But what makes this clarinet cost more than that one, and how much of a difference is there, really?
+However, what makes this clarinet cost more than others, and how much of a difference is there, really?

 While you can cut corners on some things and get by, a quality clarinet isn’t one of them.
 Like anything else, you get what you pay for.

 The two main factors that affect a clarinet’s price are the materials from which it’s made and the manufacturing process.